yannsartori/config_files/README.md

   1. Clone this repo into the home directory, merging `conf_files` with `$HOME`.
 ### Iterm2
   1. Run `brew install --cask iterm2`
-  2. Go to Preferences -> Profiles > Default > Colors
+  2. Go to Preferences -> General > Preferences
-  3. Change the foreground to ffffff, background to 1e1e1e, and minimum contrast to 35
+  3. Check "load preferences from directory" and select the ~/.config/iterm2-preferences directory
 ### Neovim
   1. Run `brew install neovim fd ripgrep`
   1. Install a Powerline nerd font by doing the following: